 - To pass the working qualifications, the dog must demonstrate outstanding abilities in outrun, lift, fetch, driving, and must satisfy the Directors as to his good balance, power, and eye.
 At least three of the Directors must see the dog in person working livestock that he is not used to at a place other than his home.
 In the event that the distance required to meet with 3 Directors is considered unreasonable, a handler may apply to the Board to substitute 1 or 2 of the 3 Directors required to see the dog in person with qualified handlers satisfactory to the Board.

-- All application requests and documents must be filed with the Secretary through the ABCA office.
+- All application requests and supporting documents must be filed with the Secretary through the ABCA office.

 - Once the documents are in place, the BOD will appoint a committee to review the case and give their recommendation to the full BOD.
 Eleven of the twelve directors must vote to approve the dog for registration.